tommasocerruti/rowlang/README.md

   Commands can be followed by an integer that represents the number of repetitions of that command (if omitted it's 1).
 - **Loops:** RowLang supports loop constructs enclosed within `[...]`, facilitating repetitive execution of commands until the value of the current memory cell becomes zero.
 - **Stroke Rate Adjustment:** The `^` and `v` commands allow for dynamic adjustment of the stroke rate, regulating the speed of program execution to simulate changes in rowing intensity and pacing.
+- **Coaching:** Any text excluded from the commands, loops and stroke rate adjustments will be interpreted as comments.
+Therefore avoid the use of punctuation (in particular dots and commas), square brackets as well as the set of characters P, R, S, B and v, which can be used using their opposite lower/upper case form.

 ## Implementation of the compiler